sudorandom/kmcd.dev/content/posts/2026/fauxrpc-proxy/index.md

 FauxRPC's proxy and recording capabilities bridge the gap between static mock servers and real-world backend services.
 By discovering schemas through reflection, handling dynamic protocol translation, falling back to fake data, and generating intelligent CEL matchers automatically, it takes the busywork out of API mocking.

+Traditional mocks drift because they are maintained separately from the systems they represent.
+By recording real traffic, discovering schemas automatically, and falling back to generated data when necessary, FauxRPC keeps mock environments aligned with production behavior while dramatically reducing the amount of manual work required.
 It turns mocks from a maintenance chore into a natural byproduct of running your development environment.